Rivers End Neighborhood Association Information

 The CC&R’s outline basic landscaping requirements for homeowners.
 In addition to guidance on trees and shrubs around the property.
 The grass strip between the sidewalk and street is required to have two trees unless signage, streetlights or other factors override.
 Initially, builders did the install but once the property closed, the trees became the responsibility of the homeowner, including the two tree requirement.

-The hard freeze during November 2014 had a devastating effect on some varieties of trees because the sap had not moved down to nourish and prepare the tree for the next growth cycle.
-Trees hit very hard were ornamental cherry and columnar white pine among others.
+Hard freezes can occur in the Winter having a devastating effect on some varieties of trees because the sap had not moved down to nourish and prepare the tree for the next growth cycle.
+Typically, trees hit hard are ornamental cherry and columnar white pine among others.

 If you have a dead tree on your property, especially in the grass strip, CC&R’s require homeowner action to replace the tree.
 September and October are ideal months for planting in this area as weather starts to cool and irrigation is available until mid-October.